Green Dealflow » The Green Dealflow blog » How Permitting Affects Project Success

 The location, size, and nature of the land or building determine the specific permits needed for a solar project.
 For ground-mounted projects, federal, state, and local agencies require various environmental permits.
 Sites with wetlands, forests, and habitats for threatened or endangered species face additional scrutiny and permitting requirements.
 Beyond environmental permits, historical, cultural, or archaeological authorities, federal and state departments of transportation, and the Federal Aviation Administration may also require permits.

 Depending on the project size, a lead agency may take charge.
 For example, projects under 2 MW often fall under county jurisdiction, with the county coordinating final site plan approval or a special-use permit.
-Larger projects typically involve the state department of the environment (or its equivalent) as the lead environmental agency, with the public utilities commission also issuing a permit.
+Larger projects typically involve the State Department of the Environment (or its equivalent) as the lead environmental agency, with the Public Utilities Commission also issuing a permit.
 Projects on federal lands or larger projects must comply with the National Environmental Policy Act and secure approval from the Bureau of Land Management.

 The stages of permitting development in a typical pipeline include: